9 Video Games To Inspire Your Next Trip

-Gaming isn’t perhaps the first thing that comes to mind when one thinks about travel but for me, gaming has been a part of travel since I first switched on my Gameboy while making one of many trips to coastal towns such as Whitby and Bridlington during my childhood in the wilds of Yorkshire.
+Gaming isn’t perhaps the first thing that comes to mind when one thinks about travel but for me, gaming has been a part of travel since I first switched on my Gameboy while making one of many trips to the coastal towns of Yorkshire (Whitby, Filey, Bridlington) during my childhood.
 These days of course I’m more inclined to use my 3DS or my laptop, while travelling the rails in Europe and afar, but the feeling is much the same.

-Besides, an aspect of gaming which many fail to see is that of travel within the game itself – it can form a wonderful escape – as it did for me as a youngster in a small town framed by countryside.
-It can also serve as inspiration to travel – seeing the world portrayed, much like reading a particularly inspiring travel book or seeing a travel photo or film, can leave one with the longing to run off into the world to form our own adventures.
+Besides, an aspect of gaming which many fail to see is that of travel within the game itself – it can form a wonderful escape – as it did for me as a youngster in a small town bordered by industrialised vistas and hilly countryside.
+It can also serve as inspiration to travel.
+Seeing the world portrayed, much like reading a particularly inspiring travel book or seeing a travel photo or film, can leave one with the longing to run off into the world to form our own adventures.
 Additionally video games can serve as windows into other cultures and act as learning tools – opening our eyes to worlds old and new – taking us on countless untold adventures.
-Intriguingly, everyone from the largest magazines to, well, almost every travel blogger ever, have spoken, at length, of the impact, and indeed the influence of movies on travellers – but very few that I can find have looked at travel in video games.
+Intriguingly, everyone from the largest magazines to, well, almost every travel blogger ever, have spoken, at length, of the impact, and indeed the influence of movies on travellers, but very few have looked at travel’s role in video games.

 With that in mind, I’d like this to serve as an introduction to those video games that have sent my mind on a lingering adventure, in particular those titles that are meant to reflect a real-world locale, and did indeed inspire me to travel – more I must say, then many books or films did – through their beautiful portrayal of a place, a city or a country.

 Broken Sword 1 – Paris – (Revolution Software, 1996)